Glutamate formimidoyltransferase

+Alternatively, the enzyme can catalyse the transfer of a formyl group from N-formyl-L-glutamic acid.

 It is classified under EC 2.1.2.5 and in mammals is found as part of a bifunctional enzyme that also has formimidoyltetrahydrofolate cyclodeaminase activity.

 Structure

 The formiminotransferase (FT) domain of formiminotransferase-cyclodeaminase (FTCD) forms a homodimer, with each protomer comprising two subdomains.
 The formiminotransferase domain has an N-terminal subdomain that is made up of a six-stranded mixed beta-pleated sheet and five alpha helices, which are arranged on the external surface of the beta sheet.
 This, in turn, faces the beta-sheet of the C-terminal subdomain to form a double beta-sheet layer.
 The two subdomains are separated by a short linker sequence, which is not thought to be any more flexible than the remainder of the molecule.
 The substrate is predicted to form a number of contacts with residues found in both the N-terminal and C-terminal subdomains.
 In humans, deficiency of this enzyme results in a disease phenotype.